Seeding Resilience in Buffalo, NY

 - Food for the Spirit

-- Freedom Gardens, a program XX by Ms. Gail to support BIPOC in growing food and accessing seeds
+- Freedom Gardens, a program concieved by Ms. Gail Wells, to support Black, indigenous, and growers of color to reclaim food sovereignty

 - Fresh Fix

 - Massachusetts Avenue Project